sc-nun216/5m-data-2.6-data-pipelines-orchestration/lesson.md

 After running this command, you should see a new directory called `dagster-orchestration` in your current directory.
 This directory contains the files that make up your Dagster project.

-Then install the Python dependencies by:
+Then switch into the folder by:

 ```bash
 cd dagster-orchestration